Vishak05/Portfolio/README.md

 │
 ├── app.py               # Main application file
 ├── static               # Directory for static files (CSS, JS, images)
-│   ensp└── style.css        # Stylesheet for the website
+│*Tabspace*└── style.css        # Stylesheet for the website
 │     └── me.jpg           # A picture of me
 └── templates            # Directory for HTML templates
       ├── layout.html      # Base layout for all pages